-JOSEPH TARTAKOVSKY is the James Wilson Fellow in Constitutional Law at the Claremont Institute for the Study of Statesmanship and Political Philosophy and a contributing editor at the Claremont Review of Books.
-He is the author of The Lives of the Constitution: Ten Exceptional Minds that Shaped America's Supreme Law (Encounter Books).
+JOSEPH TARTAKOVSKY was the James Wilson Fellow in Constitutional Law at the Claremont Institute for the Study of Statesmanship and Political Philosophy and a contributing editor at the Claremont Review of Books.
+He is the author of The Lives of the Constitution: Ten Exceptional Minds that Shaped America’s Supreme Law (Encounter Books).

 His writings have appeared in the New York Times, Wall Street Journal, and Los Angeles Times, among other publications.
 As a lawyer, he has served as the Deputy Solicitor General of Nevada, a white-collar criminal litigator at an international law firm, and as a law clerk to a federal appellate judge.